 🔼Etymology of the name Aher

 As mentioned, the name Aher (if it is a name) is identical to the adjective אחר (aher), meaning another.
-This adjective comes from the common Hebrew verb אחר (aher), meaning to delay or tarry, which yields half a dozen of fellow derivatives, all reflecting the idea of coming after or later or following:
+This adjective comes from the common Hebrew verb אחר (aher), meaning to come after, which yields half a dozen of fellow derivatives, all reflecting the idea of coming after or later or following: